bandwidth-intern/racktables-to-netbox/README.md

 **vm.py**

 Update the uniquely named VMs in NB with memory, disk and cpu data from RHEVM instances.
+Code is there to compare NICs and IPs as well.

 Package requirements: python-netbox, bs4